If a good word travels far, a good marketing campaign is already making its second orbit around the Earth.

 6. Advocacy and values matter

-Social issues have become a driving force in the world of customer engagement and a sure-fire way to make or break companies in 2021.
+Social issues have become a driving force in the world of customer engagement and a sure-fire way to make or break companies.
 Whether it’s issues relating to social justice, environmental justice, or ethics, customers do in fact pay attention – 87% of them to be exact.

 Over three-quarters of all consumers would actively boycott a company if the brand’s views do not align with their own.
 These include but are not limited to views on the environment, political issues, general safety, and welfare policies – causes that a brand has financially supported, as well as hiring practices.